mitchpaulus/neobem/doc/reference.inc.md

 The basics are that

-1. A structure is returned.
+1. A dictionary is returned.
 2. Each child element is made as a property
-3. If there are more than one of the same child element, the value for that property is a list of structures.
+3. If there are more than one of the same child element, the value for that property is a list of dictionaries.
 4. Each element has a `'value'`{.nbem} property, which holds the text inside of a given element.
-5. Booleans and numeric values are attempted to be parsed for all structure values, with a string type as the fall back.
+5. Booleans and numeric values are attempted to be parsed for all dictionary values, with a string type as the fall back.

 Some tricky edge cases: